 In an always-hot housing market like New York City’s, being outbid for just about any property is a common woe.
 Luckily, there are a few steps homebuyers can take to help strengthen their offers and beat out the competition:

 Making the first serious bid has clear advantages, and it increases the chance that a seller will favor yours over similar offers made afterward.
 Being the first bidder also increases the chance that a seller will give you the opportunity to match or exceed higher offers if they receive them after yours.

 2. Show You are Ready, Willing, and Able

-To show you are financially qualified, we encourage buyers to share either proof of funds (i.e., a recent bank statement) or an up-to-date pre-approval from your lender.
-This assures the seller you've already taken the necessary steps to ensure you can purchase at the offered price.
+To show you are financially qualified, we encourage buyers to share either proof of funds (i.e., a recent bank statement or credit score) or an up-to-date pre-approval from your lender.
+This assures the seller you've already taken the necessary steps to ensure you can purchase at the asking price.
 If the pre-approval on hand is outdated, or the offer price is above the pre-approved amount, take the initiative to ask your lender for an updated letter.
 If you haven't started this process yet, ask your agent to connect you with a recommended lender.

 You can also express your motivation by submitting a “buyer love letter.”
 Sharing information such as how long you've lived in the city and what made you fall in love with the property can go a long way with a seller.
 This can influence a decision between two potential buyers offering a close bid, especially if the sellers have occupied the property for a long time and are emotionally invested in it.

 3. Ask Questions